 If you are to get married in a Catholic church, you’ll need the following:

-- Baptismal Certificate (I had to travel all the way to Bicutan just to get mine *I was pregnant back then, and it was too hard for me*.)
+- Baptismal Certificate (I had to travel all the way to Bicutan just to get mine *I was pregnant back then, and that time was a struggle for me*.)

-- Certificate of Confirmation (Make sure you have this; if not, Quiapo Church offers confirmation every Sunday *my husband had no confirmation certificate that’s why he needed to attend again*.)
+- Certificate of Confirmation (Make sure you have this; if not, Quiapo Church offers confirmation every Sunday *my husband had no record of this at San Ildefonso Church in Makati that’s why he needed to attend another confimation*.)

 - Marriage License